Can You Clean Above Ground Pool with Bleach? Complete Guide

 Household bleach is weaker than liquid pool chlorine, so you'll need more volume.
 For a typical 6% bleach:

-- Daily maintenance: Start with 1-2 ppm FC loss per day and adjust based on testing
+- Daily maintenance: Start with 1-2 ppm FC loss per day and adjust based on testing, ensuring FC levels are within the target range for your CYA (use the all-in-one pool calculator for guidance)

 Step-by-Step Pool Cleaning with Bleach